by Catherine Damato | April 23 2018

 Paul boasted that prior to becoming a believer in Yeshua (Jesus), he was advancing in Judaism beyond many Jews of his own age and was extremely zealous for the traditions of his fathers.
 His familiarity with Jewish tradition, thought and theology remained an integral part of his preaching.
 He drew heavily from the Hebrew Bible, and the audiences to whom he preached were well acquainted with the Hebrew Scriptures.

 Jewish scholar Alan F. Segal admits, “However much I may disagree with Paul, my reading accedes to the authenticity of Paul’s conversion experience.
-Paul considered himself part of a new Jewish sect and hoped to convince both fellow Christians and Jews of his vision of redemption.”6
+Paul considered himself part of a new Jewish sect.”6

 The four gospel accounts contain numerous references to the Hebrew Scriptures, references that deal with the messianic theme.
 This is clearly seen in the narration of the birth of Yeshua.
 His conception was prophesied in Isaiah 7:14 and referred to in Matthew: “The virgin will be with child and will give birth to a son, and they will call him Immanuel, which means ‘God with us’ ” (1:23).